Sigmmma/c20/src/content/games/h1/arguments/readme.md

 | Argument                      | Description
 |-------------------------------|----------------
 |`-connect ip:port`             | The game will automatically connect to the given server after loading.
 |`-cport x`                     | Client port address used when joining games.
 Defaults to **2303**.
+If the port is set to 0, the game will use random client ports.
 See the Network Setup settings under the In-Game Settings section.
 |`-ip x.x.x.x`                  | Server IP address used when you have multiple IP addresses (e.g. multiple network interfaces in your machine).
 Behind [NAT][about-nat], this should refer to the [private IP][about-ips] configured for port forwarding.
 |`-password`                    | The password for the server we're trying to connect to.
 Not to be confused with the `sv_password` command for dedicated servers, which goes in the file executed by the `-exec` argument.
 |`-port x`                      | Server port address used when hosting games.
 Defaults to **2302**.
 See the Network Setup settings under the In-Game Settings section.